 The difference between the Direct CSP model and the Indirect CSP model is that the Direct model requires a robust infrastructure to enable end-to-end ownership of the customer relationship.
-There are a lot of requirements to be met and for most partners this isn’t feasible.
-The Indirect model however, offers partners (resellers) the opportunity to work with an Indirect CSP partner who can provide the tools and resources necessary to manage their customer relationship.
-And for most of them, this is the best option.
+There are a lot of requirements to be met and for most Microsoft Partners this isn’t feasible.
+The Indirect model however, offers partners (Microsoft Resellers) the opportunity to work with an Indirect CSP partner who can provide the tools and resources necessary to manage their customer relationship.
+And for most Microsoft Partners, this is the best option.

-More and more Microsoft cloud solutions can only be sold through the CSP model, so partners need to decide.
+More and more Microsoft cloud solutions can only be sold through the CSP model, so partners need to make a choice.
 Dynamics 365, for example, will not become part of the Dynamics pricelist, but will only be available via CSP.

-Consider Purchasing MSFT Cloud Services from a CSP
+Consider Purchasing Microsoft Cloud Services from a CSP

-Microsoft products purchased through a Cloud Solution Provider (CSP) don’t count towards your spend total used to calculate your Unified Support contract bill.
-The downside of buying cloud-based services from a CSP is that the enterprise doesn’t receive discounts such as SA SKUs for Office 365.
-Sourcing, Procurement and Vendor Management (SPVM) leaders should consider moving some licensing such as Microsoft 365 or Office 365 to a CSP as they may not need as much support as other critical workloads that require Unified Support.
+Microsoft enterprise software purchased through a Cloud Solution Provider (CSP) don’t count towards your spend total used to calculate your Unified Support contract bill.
+The downside of buying Microsoft cloud-based services from a CSP is that the enterprise doesn’t receive discounts such as SA SKUs for Office 365.
+IT Asset Management (ITAM) and Software Asset Management (SAM) leaders should consider moving some licensing such as Microsoft 365 or Office 365 to a CSP as they may not need as much support as other critical workloads that require Unified Support.

 MICROSOFT EA vs CSP

-The traditional EA comes with many advantages, mainly allowing businesses to add licenses to their profile throughout the year and only pay for the licenses that they had added during their annual true-up.
+The traditional Microsoft Enterprise Agreement comes with many advantages, mainly allowing businesses to add licenses to their profile throughout the year and only pay for the licenses that they had added during their annual true-up.
 It reduces the hassle of bickering with Microsoft over price, but it can often prove to be the larges IT expense in many organizations, hence requiring appropriate management and oversight.

 In recent years, a new Microsoft licensing alternative has entered the marketplace.
-Cloud Solution Providers offer a tempting alternative for EA customers.
-With so many businesses moving to the Cloud, having their MSFT licensing match their cloud migration timing reduces software spend waste significantly.
+MS Cloud Solution Providers (CSP) offer a tempting alternative for EA customers.
+With so many businesses moving to the Cloud, having their Microsoft licensing match their cloud migration timing reduces software spend waste significantly.

-Microsoft offers a lower price to their customers who buy in bulk, or operate in government or education.
-However, this has become steadily more difficult to obtain as Microsoft pushes their customers into the Cloud.
+Microsoft offers a lower price to their enterprise customers who buy in bulk, or operate in Government or Education.
+However, this has become steadily more difficult to obtain as Microsoft pushes all their enterprise customers into the Cloud.

 500 User/Device Minimum

-Compared to the CSP, the EA has very little wiggle room that can be adjusted to your unique business model.
-Don’t want the Software Assurance?
+Compared to the CSP, the EA has very little wiggle room that can be adjusted to your enterprise’s specific needs.
+Don’t want Software Assurance?
 Don’t want to sign up for the full three-year term?
 Don’t have a single company-wide standardized Microsoft product?
 Want to reduce your Enterprise Products to a number below your initial purchase?
 You’ll find yourself fresh out of luck.